dora-team/dora.dev/hugo/content/survey/discussion-guide/index.md

 ### The view from 30,000 feet

-* **Question:** Stepping back, what did you learn about what 'elite performance' means in 2025 simply by the *types* of questions the DORA research program is asking?
+* **Question:** Stepping back, what did you learn about high-performing teams in 2025 simply by the *types* of questions the DORA research program is asking?
 * **Purpose:** This is a great concluding question.
 It encourages meta-reflection on the industry benchmarks themselves, helping the team understand the "why" behind these concepts and solidifying the value of the exercise.

 ## Next steps (10 minutes)